GET IN TOUCH

 How much notice does Michigan give before issuing a bank levy?

-Michigan provides at least 10 days' notice before issuing a levy.
+Michigan Treasury notifies taxpayers at least 10 days before a levy is sent to the financial institution.
 The notice specifies the unpaid taxes and warns that funds may be seized if the taxpayer does not act.
-Ignoring the notice often results in immediate enforcement, making it crucial to respond quickly with payment, exemptions, or arrangements to prevent seizure.
+Ignoring the notice often results in enforcement proceedings, making it crucial to respond quickly with payment, documentation of exemptions, or a request for arrangements to prevent seizure.

 Can Michigan levy my bank account in another state?

 Michigan can levy accounts outside the state if the financial institution does business in Michigan or serves Michigan residents.
-Reciprocal agreements between states allow enforcement.
 Taxpayers cannot avoid the levy by transferring funds to out-of-state accounts.
 The Michigan Department enforces compliance broadly, ensuring unpaid debt can be collected even from distant financial institutions.

 What happens to new deposits after a levy is placed?